cryoTUD/locscale/README.md

 ## Credits

 This project is using code from a number of third-party open-source projects.
-Projects used in the C++ library and included under include/:
+Projects used by `LocScale` are included under include/:

 [FDRthresholding](https://git.embl.de/mbeckers/FDRthresholding) – tool for FDR-based density thresholding.
 License: BSD 3-clause.
 [EMDA](https://www2.mrc-lmb.cam.ac.uk/groups/murshudov/content/emda/emda.html) – Python library for electron microscopy map and model manipulations.
 Licence: MPL-2